 - all individuals who have agreed to meet with the review team

-- the lead dean(s)
+- the school dean(s)

-- the VPDGE

 - PROC

 Structure of the Site Visit

 The typical duration of a site visit is one and one-half days.
 The visit generally begins with a dinner, which precedes the first day of meetings on campus, and concludes with the exit interview in the afternoon of the second day.